pingcap/blog/_posts/2016-12-05-Subquery-Optimization-in-TiDB.md

 \\)

 Furthermore, based on the simplification of `OuterJoin`, the statement can be simplified to:

 \\(
 \sigma\_{1000000<X}\mathcal{G}\_{C\\\_CUSTKEY,X=SUM(0\\\_PRICE)}(CUSTOMER\ \Join\_{0\\\_CUSTKEY=C\\\_CUSTKEY}ORDERS)
 \\)

 Theoretically, the above 9 rules have resolved the correlation removal problem.
 But is correlation removal the best solution for all the scenarios?
 The answer is no. If the results of the SQL statement are small and the subquery can use the index, then the best solution is to use correlated execution.
-The decision about whether to use correlation removal also depends on statistics.
+The `Apply` operator can be optimized to `Segment Apply`, which is to sort the data of the outer table according to the correlated key.
+In this case, the keys that are within one group won't have to be executed multiple times.
+Of course, this is strongly related to the number of distinct values (NDV) of the correlated keys in the outer table.
+Therefore, the decision about whether to use correlation removal also depends on statistics.
 When it comes to this point,  the regular optimizer is no longer applicable.
 Only the optimizer with the Volcano or Cascade Style can take both the logic equivalence rules and the cost-based optimization into consideration.
 Therefore, a perfect solution for subquery depends on an excellent optimizer framework.

 ## Aggregation and subquery
 In the previous section, the final statement is not completely optimized.
 The aggregation function above `OuterJoin` and `InnerJoin` can be pushed down.
 If `OutJoin` cannot be simplified, the formal representation of the push-down rule is: